Last Updated: January 1, 2020

 These brands are known for manufacturing top quality racing model cars.

-Redcat Racing: Redcat Racing promises to be three key things- fast, affordable and fun.
+Redcat Racing promises to be three key things- fast, affordable and fun.
 It is amazing how it does manage to be all three.
-They produce fastest RC cars at a comparatively lower cost, as compared to other high-end brands like Traxxas.
+They produce fast RC cars at a comparatively lower cost than other high-end brands like Traxxas.
 Their cars have all the necessary features which make them fast, power driven, durable and extremely fun.

 Apart from a radio transmitter, all radio-control cars require powering mechanisms.
 For electric cars, batteries and a charger are required.
 Most use a Li battery with voltage ranging from 7.4 V to 11.1 V. Also, Nitro powered cars require a glow fuel heater, a set of rechargeable batteries and nitro fuels.